About Us / Farming Practices

 No pesticides- I believe in protecting our native pollinators.
 I rely on robust plant nutrition to keep my plants healthy enough to fight through bug attacks, amongst other natural methods which protect all insect species.
 I spray nothing, organic-approved or not, that would harm any of our pollinator species which are under threat.

 Only organic-approved fertilizers and rock minerals- While not certified organic, I’m 100% committed to organic inputs only.
-Responsible use of low-concentration organic fertilizers prevents nitrogen runoff and other negative consequences that are more common with unnatural fertilizers.
+Responsible use of low-concentration organic fertilizers prevents or reduces nitrogen runoff and other negative consequences that are more common with unnatural fertilizers.
 I test my soil every year for both macro and micronutrients and carefully adjust my fertilizers accordingly.

 Sustainable farming beyond the “labels”- Farming sustainably includes viewing our planet as a closed loop system- short of meteors and sunlight, nothing new is coming to the earth in high volume.
 So, sustainable farming cannot be built around geologically temporary gluts in hydrocarbon fuels and their byproducts.
 I use organic mulch to build the soil's resiliency over time.
 I try to harmonize plowing and tilling practices to preserve microbial life.
 I count on the total health of my soil to grow healthy, robust garlic.
 My goal is that my soil will be more farmable and productive than when I started.